lateral/crystal-ball/README.md

 + [RogueViz](http://roguetemple.com/z/hyper/rogueviz.php) is a tool for visualising and navigating data using tesselations of the hyperbolic plane, built by Dorota Celińska-Kopczyńska and Eryk Kopczyński, and used in [their recent work](http://arxiv.org/abs/1707.01124).
 It uses the same engine as their amazing [HyperRogue](http://roguetemple.com/z/hyper/).
 + There is a video of a very impressive [3D graph explorer](http://graphics.stanford.edu/papers/h3/) using the Poincaré ball, from Tamara Munzer (1998).
 No implementation seems to be available.
 + Related software is reported to have been developed at the [University of Bielefeld](https://www.techfak.uni-bielefeld.de/~walter/h2vis/), but no implementation seems to be available.

+## References
+[1] Sala, Frederic and De Sa, Chris and Gu, Albert and Re, Christopher, ["Representation Tradeoffs for Hyperbolic Embeddings"](http://proceedings.mlr.press/v80/sala18a.html), Proceedings of the 35th International Conference on Machine Learning, 2018.